simukappu/simukappu/README.md

 ### Hi there 👋

-I'm a Solutions Architect and Software Engineer with deep expertise in cloud architecture, distributed systems, large-scale data platforms, and AI including agentic systems.
-I contribute to open source as a developer and maintainer.
+I'm a cloud architect, developer, and open source maintainer.
+Currently a Senior Manager and Principal Solutions Architect at AWS — still writing code with AI and maintaining OSS.
+Deep expertise in cloud architecture, distributed systems, large-scale data platforms, and AI including agentic systems.

 * Author of [ActivityNotification](https://github.com/simukappu/activity_notification) — integrated user activity notifications for Ruby on Rails
 * Maintainer of [Fluent plugin for Amazon Kinesis](https://github.com/awslabs/aws-fluent-plugin-kinesis) — Fluentd output plugin for Amazon Kinesis